CategoricalCrossEntropy/Covid-charts/README.md

 # Covid-charts
-automatic update of the covid-19 dataset and displaying graphs
+Automatic update of the covid-19 dataset and displaying graphs.

+Double-click on 'update' to update data.
+Use 'main' to plot charts.